Astronomical interferometry using continuous variable quantum teleportation: Amplification of entanglement resources

-As shown in Fig.~\ref{repeater}, in the network of a CV quantum repeater, repeater nodes are located at a modest distance between each other.
-The first step to connect adjacent telescopes is to distribute two-mode squeezed states between adjacent nodes and perform entanglement distillation, which can generate a smaller number of two-mode squeezed states with less noise from more noisy two-mode squeezed states.
-Then, entanglement swapping joins together multiple entangled states and creates entangled states between arbitrarily distant stations \cite{dias2017quantum,furrer2018repeaters,dias2020quantum,seshadreesan2020continuous}.
-The CV quantum repeater can help us reduce two types of noise.
+CV quantum repeaters help mitigate two primary types of noise.
 The first type is the phase noise caused by the variation of the path length of the interferometer.
 This can be solved by active stabilization \cite{foreman2007remote}, where the distance is tracked by a reference laser.
 Or the phase noise can be overcome by entanglement distillation \cite{liu2018continuous}.
-The second type of noise is transmission loss.
-Entanglement distillation can also create entanglement between adjacent nodes with better effective transmissivity $\eta$ and squeezing level $r$ compared to using a directly transmitted entangled state \cite{ralph2009nondeterministic,ralph2011quantum}.
-More details on building CV quantum repeaters based on entanglement distillation and entanglement swapping can be found in Appendix~\ref{appendix_repeater}.
+The second major source of noise is transmission loss, which can be effectively reduced using entanglement distillation techniques.